-In 2020, UNHCR will continue its partnership with the governmental authorities, NGOs and UN organizations.
-By enhancing its collaboration with development actors, it will ensure the systematic inclusion of people of concern into national development plans and development-oriented programmes.
-UNHCR will strengthen its partnership with the Ministry of Labour and Social Welfare, and with the World Bank, UN-HABITAT, ILO and UNDP.
-UNHCR will continue to lead and coordinate the national-level Protection, Camp Coordination and Camp Management, Shelter and Non-food Item clusters for the IDP response, as well as the inter-agency response for Syrian refugees, in coordination with the authorities, through the Regional Refugee and Resilience Plan (3RP).
+In 2021, in addition to its continued partnerships with the Government, NGOs and other UN agencies, UNHCR will enhance its collaboration with development actors to better ensure the systematic inclusion of people of concern into national development plans and development-oriented programmes.
+UNHCR will strengthen its partnership with the Ministry of Labour and Social Affairs, as well as with the World Bank, UN-HABITAT, ILO and UNDP.
+UNHCR will continue to lead and coordinate the protection, camp coordination and camp management, shelter and non-food item clusters for the IDP response, as well as the inter-agency response for Syrian refugees, in coordination with the authorities, through the 3RP.

-- Providing legal assistance to IDP and returnee populations in the form of legal counseling, representation and awareness-raising, particularly for civil documentation and detention.
+- Providing legal assistance to IDP and returnee populations in the form of legal counselling, representation and awareness-raising, particularly for civil documentation and detention.

 - Strengthening refugee registration and case management capacity, with UNHCR assuming direct responsibility for refugee registration country-wide to ensure all refugees and asylum-seekers are effectively documented.

-- Mainstreaming sexual and gender-based violence prevention and risk mitigation and working to prevent sexual exploitation and abuse as well as response efforts, through capacity development, awareness-raising and co-leadership of the Iraq Protection against Sexual Exploitation and Abuse Network.
+- Mainstreaming gender-based violence prevention and risk mitigation, and working to prevent sexual exploitation and abuse through capacity development, awareness-raising, and co-leadership of the Iraq Network to Protect from Sexual Exploitation and Abuse.